Ronak-59/Learning_Assistant/README.md

 # Learning_Assistant

-A material design Android App for College Students developed as a part of I_Hack Hackathon during E-Summit 2017 at IIT-Bombay
+Android App “Learning Assistant” for College Students providing “Real-Time Chat System, Attendance Manager, Projects, E-Library, Online Video Tutorials, etc. as well as an Web application hosting an E-Library and an Exam Scheduler Bot.
+This Project was developed as a part of IIT Bombay's E-Summit 2017 : I_Hack Hackathon.

+Key Features :
+# Smart Authentication
+# Real-Time Chat System
+# Attendance Manager
+# E-Library
+# Projects
+# Video-Tutorials
+# And many more..

 <b>Features : </b>